 What are the risk factors for diabetes?

-Risk factors for type 2 diabetes include older age, obesity, family history of diabetes, prior history of gestational diabetes, impaired glucose tolerance, physical inactivity, and race/ethnicity.
-African Americans, Hispanic/Latino Americans, American Indians, and some Asian Americans and Pacific Islanders are at particularly high risk for type 2 diabetes.
+Risk factors for Type 2 Diabetes include older age, obesity, family history of diabetes, prior history of gestational diabetes, impaired glucose tolerance, physical inactivity and race/ethnicity.
+African Americans, Hispanic/Latino Americans, American Indians, some Asian Americans and Pacific Islanders are at particularly high risk for developing Type 2 Diabetes.

 Gestational diabetes occurs more frequently in African Americans, Hispanic/Latino Americans, American Indians, and people with a family history of diabetes than in other groups.
 Obesity is also associated with higher risk.
-Women who have had gestational diabetes have a 35% to 60% chance of developing diabetes in the next 10–20 years.
+Women who have had gestational diabetes have a 35%-60% chance of developing diabetes in the following 10-20 years.

 What is the treatment for diabetes?

 Healthy eating, physical activity, and insulin injections are the basic therapies for Type 1 Diabetes.
 The amount of insulin taken must be balanced with food intake and daily activities.
 Blood glucose levels must be closely monitored through frequent blood glucose testing.

 Healthy eating, physical activity, and blood glucose testing are the basic therapies for Type 2 Diabetes.
 In addition, many people with Type 2 Diabetes require oral medication, insulin, or both to control their blood glucose levels.